 In Barcelona, Halloween is mostly known as All Saints Day, celebrated on November 1.
 On this day, people attend mass or cemeteries bringing flowers and candles to honor the dead.
 Catalans also celebrate La Castanyada, which makes late October in Barcelona so unique.
 Modern American-style Halloween traditions also include costumes and fancy dress parties, and various activities for entertaining kids.

-La Castanyada (October 31 or November 1)
+La Castanyada (October 31, 2023)

-Halloween at Poble Espanyol (November 1–3, 2019)
+Halloween at Poble Espanyol (October 21–November 12, 2023)

 Spooky Scavenger Hunts

 Ghost Hunt is one of the best Halloween activities in Barcelona.
-So put on your scariest costume and discover the dark secrets of the city jointing dozens of other restless souls wandering the darkened streets.
-This is a unique way to explore and learn about the history of your favourite city.
-Stoke’s Halloween Barcelona Ghost Hunt includes a swag bag filled with Scavenger Ghost Hunt clues, map and a swag.
+So put on your scariest costume and discover the dark secrets of the city joining dozens of other restless souls wandering the darkened streets.
+This is a unique way to explore and learn about the history of your favorite city.
+Stoke’s Halloween Barcelona Ghost Hunt includes a swag bag filled with Scavenger Ghost Hunt clues, a map and a swag.
 There are prizes for the winners and best costume.
 If you feel like adding extra creepy to your outfit, there will be face-painting available.
-The hunt ends with Thriller-style Halloween Party.
+The hunt ends with a Thriller-style Halloween Party.

 For the tickets and latest updates, please check with the official websites (see External Resources below.)
 Also, take a look at the map suggesting the best accommodations nearby.